 Primary Types of Privilege Escalation Attacks

 There are two primary types of privilege escalation attacks that threat actors use: vertical and horizontal.
-While both types involve attackers attempting to gain unauthorised access to resources or perform malicious actions, how the attack is carried out can involve different approaches.
+While both types involve attackers attempting to gain unauthorized access to resources or perform malicious actions, how the attack is carried out can involve different approaches.

 Vertical Privilege Escalation

 An attacker can use vertical privilege escalation to gain access from a standard user account to higher-level privileges, such as superuser or administrator, thereby granting them unrestricted control over the entire system.
-Oftentimes, this gives them full control over the system, allowing them to modify configurations, install software, create new user accounts with escalated privileges, or even delete essential data.
+Oftentimes, this gives them full control over the system, allowing them to modify configurations, install software, create new user accounts with escalated privileges or even delete essential data.

 Horizontal Privilege Escalation